Istanbul Mineral and Metals Exporters' Association

-The Istanbul Mineral and Metals Exporters' Association (IMMIB) is a professional body which deals with all of the export activities at the export density regions of Istanbul.
+The Istanbul Mineral and Metals Exporters' Association (IMMIB) (Turkish: İstanbul Maden ve Metaller İhracatçı Birlikleri) is a professional body which deals with all of the export activities at the export density regions of Istanbul.
 It is affiliated with the Undersecretariat for Foreign Trade of the office of the Prime Minister of Turkey.
-As of 2008 IMMIB's 25,300 members represented one third of Turkey's total exports.
+As of 2025 IMMIB's 25,300 members represented 34% of Turkey's total exports.

 Promotional activity

 IMMIB has promoted Turkish stone as a product and was represented at Coverings 2004 with a major display.

 Organisation

 IMMIB is made up of six subsidiary associations, namely: